Friday 16th January

 Songlines

 [Repeated from Tuesday 9pm.]
-A monthly series by musician and broadcaster, Dylan Trenouth, about folk music and its wisdom in a fast-moving world.
+A weekly series by musician and broadcaster, Dylan Trenouth, about folk music and its wisdom in a fast-moving world.
+Today: Dylan explores the rich tradition of Mongolian and Tuvan throat singing with the help of Michael Ormiston and Candida Valentino.
 Visit Instagram @dylantrenouth and listen to archived shows on Mixcloud.

 8:00am - 9:00am